pzzd/thinking-about-deep-learning/10_data_preparation.md

 ## Cross validation
 When you do cross-validation of your system, you set aside one fold of data for testing, and use the rest for training.
 The transformer must be built from the training data only: be sure to leave out the validation data when making the transformer.
 Not doing so leads to information leakage: the validation data is leaked bc it affects the transformer.

-The transformation, built only on the training data,
+The transformation, built only on the training data, is used on the validation data just like it would be used on data coming into a deployed system.

+Cross validation is done on a loop, with a different fold removed each time for validation data.
+In each iteration, compute a new transformation for that iteration's training set.

+Most libraries take care of this issue for you in their cross-validation routines.